spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-portal-core-feature-integration.md

 {% info_block warningBox "Verification" %}

-Ensure that Merchant Users or Users whose Acl Group does not have Backoffice allowed Acl Group Reference can not log in to Backoffice.
+Ensure that merchant users or users whose Acl Group does not have Back Office allowed Acl Group Reference cannot log in to the Back Office.

 {% endinfo_block %}